goodfrn/delicious-recipes/content/recipes/creamy-garlic-fennel-corn.md

 ---
-title:Perfect Sides "Creamy Garlic Fennel Corn"
+title: "Creamy Garlic Fennel Corn"
 slug: "creamy-garlic-fennel-corn"
 description: "Corn simmered gently in a rich garlic-fennel cream, accented with ground aniseed and zesty lemon.
 Soft garlic melds with tender fennel pieces forming a velvety sauce.
 Corn cooks just tender in salted water, then brightened with lemon and spiced with Korean chili flakes or smoked paprika.
 A fresh fennel frond garnish cuts through richness.
 Grainy textures meet smooth silkiness.
 A deceptively simple technique turns humble ingredients savory and layered.
 Works vegetarian, gluten-free, and nut-free.
 Swap fennel for celery root or leek if unavailable.
 Cream can be reduced fat but not skim.
 Timing shifts slightly with corn freshness."
 metaDescription: "Creamy Garlic Fennel Corn combines rich garlic cream with fresh corn in a savory, textured dish bursting with flavors and aromas."